When Your Baby Has Died: Guiding You Through Grief

 Singing and reading a book to your baby

 Asking hospital staff for a lock of hair from your baby

-You can request a religious service or ceremony in the hospital (i.e. baptism).
+Requesting a religious service or ceremony in the hospital (i.e. baptism), if applicable.

-You also have the legal option to take your baby home for a home memorial/funeral should you desire it.
+You may also have the legal option to take your baby home for a home memorial/funeral should you desire it, even if you ask for an autopsy.
 If you do this, keep ice packs around and under the infant’s body at home.
-This can still be done if you ask for an autopsy.
-Visit When Your Baby Dies for more information.

 After you leave the hospital we recommend you consider:

 Asking for someone to arrange meal delivery for when you get home.

 Contacting a lactation consultant to help you decide whether you would like to suppress or donate your breast milk.

 Creating an online memorial via Caring Bridge or Facebook to share your loss journey and create community.